Conflict Transformation

 Career Outlook

-Completion of the certificate contributes to a student's preparation for employment in such fields as counseling, criminal justice, diplomacy, education, government, human resources, international relations, labor, law, management, mediation, public relations, and social work.
+Completion of the certificate contributes to a student's preparation for employment in such fields as counseling, marriage and family therapy, criminal justice, diplomacy, education, government, human resources, international relations, labor, law, management, mediation, public relations, and social work.

-Note: Courses in the certificate may be substituted on advisement.
-At least three courses in the certificate must have a prefix that is different from the student's major prefix.
+The certificate consists of 5 courses (3 courses in the core and 2 courses selected from one specialized focus area).
+Courses in the certificate may be substituted on advisement.
+At least 2 courses in the certificate must have a prefix that is different from the student's major.
+Students need to see the director of the program to declare intention to pursue the certificate program.

 Select One: